abhiramvsmg/abhiramvsmg/README.md

 ## 🚀 About Me

-- Backend-focused full stack engineer, currently interning as a **Backend-Focused Full Stack Developer at Labmentix**
+- Backend-focused full stack engineer who recently wrapped up an internship at **Labmentix**, where I worked as a Backend-Focused Full Stack & Lead Frontend Developer
-- Building production-grade systems: a **Jira-style Bug Tracker**, an **AI-powered phishing detection system**, and a **CubeSat telemetry digital twin**
-- Strong in **Python, FastAPI, SQL, REST APIs, and backend design**
+- Led frontend architecture and contributed to backend security on **PhishGuard**, an AI-powered phishing detection platform — found and patched a role-check vulnerability and a password-hash exposure bug, and resolved an authentication race condition
+- Shipped and maintained **AETHER-1**, a CubeSat digital twin with edge AI anomaly detection, which won 1st place at a Major Project Exhibition and was selected for the 49th KSCST Student Projects Programme
-- Co-author of a published paper on **federated learning for CubeSat/LEO satellite systems** (ICKECS 2026)
+- Co-author of a published paper on **federated learning for CubeSat/LEO satellite systems**, presented at ICKECS 2026
+- Comfortable across the stack but happiest in the backend — **Python, FastAPI, SQL, REST API design, and system security**
+- Actively building an open-source contribution portfolio — working real GitHub issues end-to-end (forking, branching, PRs, review cycles)
-- Interested in **system design, databases, and performance engineering**
+- Interested in system design, databases, ML-driven applications, and satellite/embedded systems

 <img width="100%" src="https://capsule-render.vercel.app/api?type=rect&color=0:FF6B35,50:F7931E,100:6A1B9A&height=4"/>